 Not all TEFL jobs in the world are teaching young learners, though it’s true that young students make up the majority of the market in many places around the world.
 However, there are plenty of language centres for adults, positions teaching at universities or colleges, and TEFL jobs at public high schools.
 In addition, if you have experience in Business English, this is a sure way of finding work with adult learners instead of children.
 EFL teachers who work as private tutors also usually find that they have a variety of clients of all ages.
 And, if you work at a large centre that caters to learners of lots of different ages, you can often request to work with specific age groups or levels.

 #5 You need to speak the local language

 No doubt it would help you to speak the local language of wherever you are teaching, but this is not a requirement of the job.
 In fact, lots of schools will ask that you do not use the local language in the classroom at all so that your students are forced to speak English.
 You should also be provided with enough resources to teach your classes without the need for translation.
 Alternatively, some schools and centres will pair you with a local teacher who can help translate tough subjects and grammar points.
 So, as you can see, there shouldn’t be any need to learn the local language – though we do recommend that you learn some basic phrases like hello, goodbye, thank you and can I have a beer, please!

 #6 You’re too old to teach abroad

 On the subject of age, there may be some countries where you are too young to be an EFL teacher.
-For example, at schools that require a Bachelor’s degree, it would indicate a minimum age of 21, which is the common age to graduate.
+For example, at companies that require TEFL teachers with a Bachelor’s degree, it would indicate a minimum age of 21, which is the common age to graduate.